-Activity on Mine Victim Assistance (MVA) is also assigned to the Department to be conducted with managerial guidance and information support.
+Mine Victim Assistance (MVA) is also assigned to the Information Department and is conducted with the managerial guidance and information support here.

 The Mine Survivors’ Needs Assessment survey, the start point of national MVA program, was conducted in 2004.
 The information regarding Mine Survivors’ needs is entered into the database and plays favorable role to any MVA projects and statistics.
 The plan of activity MVA is possible and estimated in information department of ANAMA HQ.